Vivian Beaumont Theater: Papp operation

-Papp announced in early 1975 that he would change the Beaumont's programming to revivals of traditional plays and dramas with established performers, citing "hostility" from the audiences.
-The previous season had only 22,000 subscribers, compared with 27,000 during the 1973–1974 season.
+Papp announced in early 1975 that he would change the Beaumont's programming to revivals of traditional plays and dramas with established performers.
 He also wanted to raise $3–4 million to renovate the Beaumont with a permanent proscenium stage.
 In accordance with his new policy, Papp scheduled four revivals for the 1975–1976 season: Trelawny of the "Wells", Hamlet, Mrs. Warren's Profession, and The Threepenny Opera.
 These plays were generally much more successful, and The Threepenny Opera was extended through the end of 1976.
 The lengthy run of The Threepenny Opera, as well as financial shortfalls, prompted Papp to delay the beginning of the following season to February 1977, canceling two of the four shows scheduled for the season.
 Anton Chekhov's play The Cherry Orchard and Aeschylus's classic Agamemnon were the only plays featured during that season.
 Papp presented plans for a $6.5 million renovation of the Beaumont to Lincoln Center's directors in April 1977.
 Giorgio Cavaglieri designed a new flexible auditorium, which if approved would be built during the 1978–1979 season.

-Papp announced in June 1977 that he would no longer operate the Beaumont, citing increasing operating costs.
+Papp announced in June 1977 that he would no longer operate the Beaumont, citing increasing operating costs and expressing concerns about restrictions on artistic freedom.
 As a result, The Cherry Orchard was forced to close prematurely in August 1977, with Lincoln Center's directors warning that the theater might be closed for two years.
 At the time, even a successful season could incur a deficit of $2 million; the previous season had seen operating debts of $6.2 million and ticket sales of only $3.9 million.
 This was despite the fact that Papp had been able to reach 97 percent of audience capacity for many shows.
 The theater stayed closed even though there was an ongoing shortage of available theaters for new productions.
 Lincoln Center's directors said the Beaumont's operating expenses were twice as high as traditional Broadway theaters; it cost $1.55 million to mount a typical production at the Beaumont, compared to $930,000 at a typical Broadway theater.